 Another possible reason your car won’t start is that you never put your automatic transmission vehicle in Park.
 Switch gears out of Drive or Reverse into Park, and try again.
 Here are the car brands that cost the least to repair.

 Modern cars don’t need you to pump the gas while starting—and you could flood your engine; wet spark plugs won’t be able to create the spark needed to start your car, according to NPR’s Car Talk experts.
 They recommend holding the pedal to the floor and cranking the engine until it starts.

 It’s time for a new timing belt

 If your engine won’t turn over, the timing belt may be broken.
 This is a serious problem that you’ll need a mechanic to resolve.
 According to Erie Insurance, “the timing belt is the most important maintenance item in your engine and a failed timing belt can cause catastrophic engine damage requiring an engine replacement.”
 Sadly, a broken timing belt means it is time for a tow truck.
-Check out the 25 cars guaranteed to last you 250,000 miles.

 The computer is not OK